fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

 This should be answered by the designer of the Employee class.
 Well..., that's me (?).

 Remember that *total ordering* is, roughly speaking, some kind of *Natural Ordering*.
 So we need to know what is the *natural ordering* of Employees.
 Maybe the *natural ordering* of employees is by name, maybe by salary, ...
 I don't know.
 This depends on the domain of the application.
-In a company, I think, employees may have a unique identification number, which seems to be a good candidate for implement total ordering.
+In a company, I think, employees may have a unique identification number, which seems to be a good candidate for implement *total ordering*.
 So, let's modify our Employee class:

 {% highlight cpp %}
 struct employee { int id; string name; float salary; };